dmitriyshub/ocp-kdump/docs/KDUMP_REVIEW_README.md

 - You can find vmcore files on the `phmowrk-166014-15` node under the `/var/crash` directory.
 If needed, you can manually trigger a crash on the host to generate a new vmcore file for analysis

-- Utilize the preconfigured kdump-crash-tool images available in [Medone Quay Container Registry](https://quay.med.one:8443/repository/openshift/kdump-crash-tool?tab=tags)
+- Utilize the preconfigured kdump-crash-tool images available in [Quay Container Registry]()

 1. `4.18.0-372.73.1` this is the default image tag, designed to work with a mounted vmcore file